Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

-The Figure \ref{fig:Sigma3} shows the diagram of statistical confidence in the space of parameters ($\Omega_m$ - $\omega$) (top-left) and (h - $\sigma_8$) (top-center) to $\omega CDM$ model, where we can see that $\Lambda CDM$ model ($\omega=-1$) is discarded to $3\sigma$ combining all data sets.
-The result obtained in \cite{Shi:2012ma} ($w=-0.990 \pm 0.041$) is outside of our restriction to $3\sigma$, however, the constraints obtained by \cite{planckXVI} to $\omega CDM$ ($w=-1.13^{+0.13}_{-0.10}$) are in good agreement with our work to $1\sigma$.
-Recently in \cite{2015arXiv150201589P} the result obtained for the equation of state of the $\omega CDM$ model is $w=-1.006 \pm 0.045$, whose lower limit is consistent with our restriction to $2\sigma$.\\
+Figure \ref{fig:wCDM} shows the 2D contour plots at $1\sigma$ and $2\sigma$ confidence levels and the 1D posterior distribution using CMB+BAO+G (Magenta) and CMB+BAO+SNIa+G+Hz (Gray) for the wCDM model.
+From this plot we can see that $\Lambda CDM$ model ($\omega=-1$) is still allowed to $1\sigma$ with CMB+BAO+G and combining all datasets, it is consistent with a cosmological constant (see Table \ref{tab:wCDM}).
+The result obtained in \cite{Shi:2012ma} ($w=-0.990 \pm 0.041$) is also consistent with our results.
+Recently in \cite{2018arXiv180706209P} the result obtained for the equation of state of the $\omega CDM$ model is $w_0=-1.03 \pm 0.03$, whose results are consistent with our constraints to $1\sigma$ and $2\sigma$.
+In this case, from Table \ref{tab:wCDM}, the EoS correspond to a quintessence model for CMB+BAO+G (Fig. \ref{fig:wz}) and phantom when SNIa and Hz are added.\\

-Figure \ref{fig:qz} shows the evolution of the deceleration parameter q(z) as a function of redshift.
-A transition from one decelerated expansion phase to an accelerated occurs at $z \sim 0.86$ using only data from Baryon Acoustic Oscillations (BAO).
-Therefore $\omega CDM$ model predicts an accelerated expansion of the universe consistent with the cosmological observations, which is consistent with works previously reported \cite{Shi:2012ma}.\\